Lassa fever: Oyo confirms deaths of 2 doctors, 1 hospital staff

 The Oyo State Ministry of Health, Thursday, confirmed the death of two doctors and another hospital staff as a result of contracting Lassa fever.

-He stated that the medical practitioners numbering about four were admitted into a private health facility earlier this week but the deaths of three occurred afterward.
+He stated that the medical practitioners numbering about four were admitted into a private health facility earlier this week but the deaths of three occurred afterwards.

 “Upon diagnostic investigations, all four were confirmed positive for Lassa fever.
 Unfortunately, three of them consisting of two doctors another hospital staff died despite all efforts at caring for them by experts.”

-The health commissioner, however, requested prompt medical attention on anybody detected with symptoms of Lassa fever including fever, sore throat, vomiting, generalized body weakness, and any other chronic health condition, while admonishing health workers to confirm with the universal safety precautions in the line of their duties.
+The health commissioner, however, requested prompt medical attention on anybody detected with symptoms of Lassa fever including fever, sore throat, vomiting, generalised body weakness and any other chronic health condition, while admonishing health workers to confirm with the universal safety precautions in the line of their duties.

 He was also of the view that qualitative health care requires joint responsibility of all for safety and purpose.